utiko/Applozic-iOS-SDK/INTEGRATION-DOC.md

     NSLog(@"apnDeviceToken: %@", hexToken);

-   //TO AVOID Multiple call to server check if previous apns token is same as recent one, if different call app lozic server.
+   //TO AVOID Multiple call to server check if previous apns token is same as recent one, if different call applozic server.

     if (![[ALUserDefaultsHandler getApnDeviceToken] isEqualToString:apnDeviceToken])
     {